achung89/react-futures/README.md

 These methods require examining the contents of the object and therefore suspend.
 They can be used inside render but not out.

 <details><summary>List of immutable static</summary>
-###### - isExtensible<br />
+- isExtensible<br />
 - isFrozen<br />
 - isSealed<br />
 </details>

 ##### Invalid method

 These methods are invalid globally because their use cases are currently not well understood.
-We will enable these once we understand how these methods are used, for now please use the methods on the Object constructor.
+We will enable these once we understand how these methods are used, for now please use the static methods of the Object constructor.

 <details><summary>List of invalid static</summary>
 - is<br />